Burton C. Andrus: Nuremberg

 He spent long hours with his staff planning every last detail of the Nazi prisoners' life.
 After the suicide of Robert Ley, Andrus arranged anti-suicide cells in which even the tables were designed to collapse under a man's weight.
 He posted 24-hour guards before each cell and insisted that the prisoners sleep with hands outside the blankets.
 He required prisoners to take exercise periods during which their cells were searched.
 He had designed interview booths in which prisoners and visitors could converse with one another without being able to touch hands.
 However, this system was not foolproof as Hermann Göring managed to commit suicide two hours before his scheduled execution.
 Andrus always felt cheated by this action of Göring's.
-The Chief Medical Officer, Lt.
-Col Rene Juchli, made a report to Major General Donovan regarding the effect the suicide had on other prisioners, stating "It appears to be the unanimous consensus of opinion among the witnesses that no bereavement was indicated over the self-inflicted death of the late Dr. Ley."

-Andrus did not witness the executions himself, as he felt that he had spent too much time with the prisoners to watch them die.
+On October 16, 1946, ten prisoners were hanged as a result of the trial.
+According to American author and Douglas Kelley biographer, Jack El-Hai, Andrus had their bodies taken to the Dachau concentration camp and cremated in the ovens there, then the ashes dumped in the Isar River.
+Other sources indicate they were incinerated at the Ostfriedhof Cemetery in Munich, before being scattered in the river.

 On October 31, 1946, due to the health of his wife, Andrus returned to the United States and was reassigned to Headquarters, Military District of Washington and then as executive officer of 2559th Army Service Unit.
 He then attended the Strategic Intelligence School, graduating in 1948.
 He was assigned as military attaché to Israel for the rest of 1948 through 1949.
 He returned to Washington, D.C., and was reassigned as the military attaché to Brazil on December 16, 1949.
 Andrus returned to the United States in April 1952 and was officially retired from the U.S. Army on April 30, 1952.

 Post military

 After retiring from the Army, he lived in Tacoma, Washington.
 He earned a Bachelor of Arts in Business Administration and later served at the University of Puget Sound as a professor.
 He was active in the Boy Scouts of America and as a lay preacher for a local church.

-He published his memories of Nuremberg trials as a book titled I Was the Nuremberg Jailer.
+He published his memories of the Nuremberg trials as a book titled I Was the Nuremberg Jailer.

 He died on February 1, 1977.

-Portrayal in popular culture
+Portrayals

-Burton C. Andrus has been portrayed by the following actors in film, television and theater productions;
+Burton C. Andrus has been portrayed by the following actors in film, television and theater productions: